sark245/Mini-Shell/Designs/Trees/readme.md

 The code is quite simple enough to understand. _We simply add a marker whenever we want to denote the end of children._

-30/7/2020: Added Inorder Traversal of Binary Tree using Stack instead of Recursion
+**30/7/2020**: Added Inorder Traversal of Binary Tree using Stack instead of Recursion
-ToDO: Use this method to implement an iterator for Binary Tree..
+**ToDO**: Use this method to implement an iterator for Binary Tree..